emoreno-hub/Snowflake_ELT_Pipeline/README.md

 ## Tools & Technologies
-- **Snowflake** – Cloud data warehouse for storage, transformation, and analytics
+- **Snowflake** – Cloud data warehouse for data modeling and analytics
-- **AWS S3** – External stage for raw data ingestion
+- **AWS S3** – External stage for raw JSON data ingestion
+- **SnowSQL CLI** – For uploading local files to internal Snowflake stages
 - **SQL** – Used for all data loading and transformation logic
-- Python (optional) – Can be used for data prep or automation

 ## ELT Workflow
 1. Extract: